Updated: Oct 26, 2022

 Our grand départ in the small hours

 At 02:55 we arrived at Moot Hall to find Toby already there waiting.
 The last thing he’d said to us the night before was, “If I’m not there at 03:00 don’t wait for me,” to which we both assured him he needn’t worry about, whilst wondering if that was the kind of thing someone would say who was serious about attempting the Bob Graham Round the next day.
 As it turned out we needn’t have doubted him.
 On that note though, what I have observed about running is that people are very relaxed about time.
 Club training sessions never start at the advertised time, and there’s always load of hanging about before the running actually starts.
 Even most casual club rides in cycling always leave exactly on the dot, whether you’re there or not.
-I’m not having a pop by the way, just an observation, and if anything it suits me better, but if anyone could explain this relaxed approach I’d certainly listen.
+I’m not having a pop by the way, just an observation, and if anything it suits me better.

 Also at Moot Hall was a bloke called Dave who was setting off on a solo anti-clockwise Round, also at 03:00.
 I remember Dave just had a great energy about him and came out with the classic line about it being “just a good day out in the fells”, one of several mantras I would return to on several occasions.

 As the clock struck 03:00 we were off and on our way.
 Here we go.
 As soon as the path turned upward, we were shedding layers as even at 03:00 it was 14-15 degrees, with the rest of the day set to be a real scorcher in the high 20’s.
 Here’s an understatement: Doing this on the hottest day of the year was a mistake.
 As extremes of weather go though, we rationalised that this was the lesser of two evils.